stackdio/stackdio/docs/ubuntu_prep.rst

 ----------

 You're now finished with the Ubuntu-specific requirements for stackd.io.
-You can head back over to the :ref:`Quickstart Guide <installing>` and continue the installation of stackd.io.
+You can head back over to the :ref:`Quickstart Guide <installation>` and continue the installation of stackd.io.